Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

 {\bf{Introduction}}\\ Quantum critical point (QCP) embodies a scale-invariant many-body state that marks a continuous quantum phase transition between distinct phases of matter~\cite{Sachdev2000,Coleman2005,sachdev2015}.
 Nonclassical behaviors and universal scaling can be observed near the QCP, independent of microscopic details but determined by the universality class associated with global constraints such as symmetry and dimensionality.
 Although a QCP exists strictly at zero temperature, it profoundly shapes equilibrium and dynamical properties at finite temperatures~\cite{Sachdev2000,Coleman2005,sachdev2015}.
 The emergent phenomena linked to QCPs represent an intriguing topic in condensed matter physics~\cite{sondhi1997,Sachdev2000}, ultracold atoms~\cite{Xibo2012}, and quantum field theory~\cite{Sachdev2009,Mihailo2009}.

-Specifically, a QCP extends into a quantum critical regime (QCR) at finite temperatures, where universal scaling behaviors emerge due to the intricate interplay between quantum and thermal fluctuations \cite{Sachdev1992,sondhi1997,Sachdev2000,Coleman2005,Krichner2020,sachdev2015,continentino2017}.
-These finite-temperature scaling laws governed by the QCP have been observed in various quantum materials.
-For instance, the Ising magntes \cno~\cite{coldea2010,Robinson2014,kinross2014,wu2014,liang2015,Fava2020,amelin2020,morris2021,xu2022,woodland2023}, \bcvo~\cite{He2005,Kimura2007,Lake2013,Klanj2015,wang2016,faure2018,wang2018,wang2019,zhang2020,zou2021,Wang2024Nature} and \scvo~\cite{He2006,Bera2014,Wang2015,Bera2017,Zou_2020,cui2019,Wang2018Nature} exhibit quantum critical behaviors governed by the (1+1)D Ising universality class.
+Specifically, a QCP extends into a quantum critical regime (QCR) at finite temperatures, where universal scaling behaviors emerge due to the intricate interplay between quantum and thermal fluctuations~\cite{Sachdev1992, sondhi1997, Sachdev2000, Coleman2005, Krichner2020, sachdev2015, continentino2017}.
+These finite-temperature scaling laws near QCP have been observed in various quantum materials.
+For instance, the Ising magnets \cno~\cite{coldea2010, kinross2014, wu2014, morris2014, liang2015, Fava2020, amelin2020, morris2021, xu2022, woodland2023, Ning2024}, \bcvo~\cite{Kimura2007, faure2018, wang2018, wang2019, zou2021, Wang2024Nature} and \scvo~\cite{He2006, Wang2015, Bera2017, cui2019, Wang2018Nature} exhibit quantum critical behaviors governed by the (1+1)D Ising universality class.
 These realistic systems serve as experimental platforms for exploring quantum criticality and its emergent phenomena.
-Among other notable phenomena, there exists a universal magnetocaloric effect (MCE) in the QSR.
+Among other notable phenomena, there exists a universal magnetocaloric effect (MCE) in the QCR.
 Through the adiabatic demagnetization process, unlike traditional paramagnetic cooling that reaches its lowest temperatures near zero field, the quantum critical cooling achieves its minimum temperature within the QCR.
-The fluctuation field $g$ --- such as the transverse field in the quantum Ising model --- introduces quantum fluctuations and drives the QCP.
-A universal divergence of the magnetic Gr\"uneisen ratio, $\Gamma_g \equiv \frac{1}{T} (\frac{\partial T}{\partial g})_S \propto T^{-1/{z\nu}}$, with $z$, $\nu$ the critical exponents, has been theoretically predicted~\cite{zhu2003,Zhitomirsky2004, Markus2005,Honecker2009,Wu2011JPhCS,zhang2019}.
-They have been experimentally confirmed in certain quantum magnets~\cite{Wolf2011,Wolf2014,Tokiwa2009,Tokiwa2015Signature,Gegenwart2016,Wolf2016,Oliver2017}.
+The fluctuation field $g$ --- such as the transverse field in the quantum Ising model --- controls quantum fluctuations and drives the QCP.
+A universal divergence of the magnetic Gr\"uneisen ratio, $\Gamma_g \equiv \frac{1}{T} (\frac{\partial T}{\partial g})_S \propto T^{-1/{z\nu}}$, with $z$ and $\nu$ the critical exponents, has been theoretically predicted~\cite{zhu2003, Zhitomirsky2004, Markus2005, Honecker2009, Wu2011JPhCS, zhang2019} and experimentally confirmed in certain quantum magnets~\cite{Wolf2011, Wolf2014, Tokiwa2009, Tokiwa2015Signature, Gegenwart2016, Wolf2016, Oliver2017, Xiang2025}.